 For selected targeted services, QSR interview questions ask members the extent to which they agree or disagree that the service was helpful and/or supported their recovery.
 See Table 7 below for findings.
-Family support services are excluded from the analysis as there are no corresponding questions on the interview tool related to that service.
-Peer support, supported employment and medication and medication management services are the services perceived by members to be most helpful with their recovery.
-Case management was perceived as being least effective in helping members advance their recovery.
-In 2017, case management and crisis services were rated the lowest.
+Family support services are excluded from the analysis, as there are no corresponding questions on the interview tool related to that service.